Sallam124/Operating-Systems/Deadlock_Detection/README.txt

 string filename = "/path/to/your/Deadlock.txt";  // Update this with your actual path

-To compile using linux terminal:Create the cpp file, create the text file. g++ -o folder name file name.cpp
+To compile using linux terminal:
+Create the cpp file, create the text file.

+g++ -o compling file file name .cpp

+./compling file